 To help us manage capacity onsite we are limiting the number of tickets available.
 We will be monitoring this closely and hope to release extra tickets over the coming weeks so please keep checking our website for the latest updates.

 How far in advance can I book a timed entry slot?

 You can book your visit up to twelve months in advance.

-If I have an Annual Season Pass or a Friend Membership, do I have to book?
+If I have an Annual Pass or a Friend Membership, do I have to book?

-My Annual Season Pass expired during the lockdown and I wasn’t able to visit.
-Have you extended Annual Season Passes?
+My Annual Pass expired during the lockdown and I wasn’t able to visit.
+Have you extended Annual Passes?